v0lta/Jax-Wavelet-Toolbox/README.rst

 Goals
 """""
-- In the spirit of Jax the aim is to be 100% pywt compatible.
+- In the spirit of Jax, the aim is to be 100% pywt compatible.
 Whenever possible, interfaces should be the same results identical.

 64-Bit floating-point numbers
 """""""""""""""""""""""""""""
-To allow 64-bit precision numbers, a Jax config flag must be set as shown below:
+If you need 64-bit floating point support, set the Jax config flag:

 .. code-block:: python